jcolongo/aqa-java-projects/README.md

-# aqa-java-projects
+# GCSE computer science files.

-My Java projects for the AQA computer science GCSE course.
+Mostly written in Java, and some netbeans exports.